AlexanderAzzopardi/UnitConvertor/README.md

 # Introduction
 The aim of this microservice is to be able to dynamicaly convert between units of many different types.
-The microservice takes in a http file containing the unit type, the starting unit, the ending unit and the data being converted and outputs that converted data as a double with its unit type.
+The microservice takes in a *.http* file containing the unit type, the starting unit, the ending unit and the data being converted.

 # Getting Started
 #### Installation of Docker